-Beside these two attached documents there will be some checkmarks for you to fill out:
+Beside these two attached documents, there are two boxes/checkmarks for you to fill out:

-For questions regarding TRAVERS, please contact Christine Juhl: email@example.com
+For questions regarding TRAVERS, please contact Karen Grønborg:

 YOU WILL MEET

-The camp at Glyptoteket will be hosted by artists, all of who are intrigued by the notion of how and why we retell or re-enact tales from the past.
-The hosts will set agendas and tasks which will draw the outlines of the workspaces during the week.
+The camp will be hosted by artists who will set agendas and tasks which will draw the outlines of the workspaces during the week.
 So far, our hosts are:

 Photo by Catalina Bartolomé.